faiyaz7283/dashtam-api/docs/development/implementation/rate-limiting-implementation.md

   - **O:** Can extend without touching other packages
   - **L:** Entire package can be swapped with alternative implementation
   - **I:** Clean interface exposed via `__init__.py`
-  - **D:** Application depends on rate_limiting abstraction, not internal implementation
+  - **D:** Application depends on rate_limiter abstraction, not internal implementation
 - ✅ **DDD Alignment:** Rate limiting is a bounded context (self-contained domain)
 - ✅ **Co-location Benefits:** Can bundle config.py, middleware.py, models.py together (true self-containment)
 - ✅ **Plugin Architecture:** Discoverable and registrable just like any other feature